Towards a Culture of Belonging

 “Pressing Memory, Ironing Histories: Black Women’s Labor and Refusal in Damaris Cruz’s Las Planchadoras (2014).”
 Presented at The Latinx Project’s Graduate Student Working Group Symposium: Perspectives on Aesthetics, Sexuality, and Geography, New York University, New York City, United States.
 March 2025

 “Ancestral Landscapes Labs: Ancestral Landscapes Lab (ALL): Tracing Afro Puerto Rican Experiences through Memory and Place.”
-Presented at the Homo Sargassum International Symposium, Museum of Fine Arts Florida State University, Florida, United States.
+Presented at the Homo Sargassum International Symposium, Museum of Fine Arts, Florida State University, Florida, United States.
 March 2025.

-“Resurgence of Puerto Rican Creole Architecture: Reviving Memories and Redefining Identities with Casa Borges,” Presented at the 2024 SESAH – Conference.
+“Resurgence of Puerto Rican Creole Architecture: Reviving Memories and Redefining Identities with Casa Borges,” Presented at the 2024 SESAH Conference.
 In panel: Vernacular Designs and Places.
 Marietta, United States.
 October 2024

 Towards a Practice

 As a child, I had to leave my home in Puerto Rico.
 Thinking I was entering a world of abundance and prosperity, I was met with a space of imagination.
 Reality was fragmented, and the lines between nightmares and dreams blurred.
-My artwork responds to that fragmented reality, bringing forward questions like: “Who am I?
+My artwork responds to that fragmented reality, bringing forward questions like: Who am I?
 Where am I from?
-What is home?” and “Where is belonging?”
-Using childlike drawings with traditional forms found in the Caribbean, I take these estranged pieces, those fragments that are familiar yet obscured, to speak to a reality many children of diaspora feel.
+What is home?
+Where is belonging?

-My practice grapples with the daily struggles of longing for place, holding heavy, challenging emotions related to feelings of loss and displacement.
+That incompleteness is my practice.
+My work grapples with the daily struggles of longing for place, holding heavy, challenging emotions related to feelings of loss and displacement.
 A lot about the limitations that a system, a colonial imposition, holds on us from returning or even being partially at home.
 I think a lot about that child who had to leave home, and I give her a place to be heard from both the space of the colonized and the colonizer.
-Filled with deep sadness and immense rage, that child’s imagination is visualized with vibrant colors yet disturbing imagery.
+Filled with deep sadness and immense rage, that child’s imagination is visualized with vibrant colors yet complicated imagery.
+Often featuring the pink wooden house of my maternal great-grandmother, Carmen Antonetti, my work considers the construction of place and home.
+The ancestral foundations, not the nostalgic visions.
+Masked female figures are accompanied by doodles reminiscent of vejigantes and tropical Edens, icons of Caribbean popular culture.
+Taking inspiration from Puerto Rican print media and Haitian Voodoo flags to speak to that sense of distance and the displacement I, like many others, have experienced.

-My creative process involves mixing sophisticated mediums, like oil paints, with children’s art supplies, such as magic markers, crayons, and inexpensive colored pencils.
-This method emphasizes the survival tactic of maturing while still being a child to highlight the disorienting and disturbing truth of being away from one’s home.
-Even though she had to leave and has barely returned, that child’s reality echoes through these paintings.
-Her imagination, filled with fragments and ghosts, constructed an idea place.
+Even though she had to leave and has barely returned, that child’s reality continues to unfold.
+Her imagination, filled with fragments and ghosts, photographs and paintings, constructed an imagined place.
 Overall, what is our imagination but a version of home?